Let’s face it, trying to lose weight as a busy and exhausted mom can feel borderline impossible, right?

 Try throwing in some squats while cooking dinner or giving the kids a bath.
-Again, something is ALWAYS better than nothing.

-11. Build a Support System
+12. Build a Support System

-Staying fit as a busy mom requires a lot of support.
+Losing weight and staying fit as a busy mom requires a lot of support.

 Share your goals with your spouse, family and friends so they can help keep you motivated when you feel like giving up.